 3. AI Capabilities

 Coda AI is a powerful work assistant, boosting team productivity by converting data into actionable insights.
-This feature simplifies information management with tools like referencing, summarizing, and extracting key details from complex datasets.
+Its AI Chat acts as an in-doc assistant that simplifies information management with tools like referencing, summarizing, and extracting key details from complex datasets.
 Additionally, it enhances content creation by generating ideas, offering targeted feedback, and suggesting edits to streamline the writing process.
+Users can also generate formatted text, meeting notes, project briefs, FAQs, and even full tables from simple prompts, helping teams save time on manual work.

-Atlassian Intelligence seamlessly integrates with Confluence, enabling users to easily draft, edit, and translate content.
-It enhances workflows by offering popular prompts like summarizing writing, brainstorming with AI, and finding action items.
+Rovo, formerly Atlassian Intelligence, seamlessly integrates with Confluence, enabling users to easily draft, edit, and translate content.
+It enhances workflows by offering popular prompts like summarizing writing, brainstorming with AI, and finding action items, while built-in writing tools help rewrite text, fix grammar, adjust tone, and translate content.
 Additionally, it allows teams to create automations with artificial intelligence (AI), such as automatically sending reminder emails to task assignees.
+It also helps teams quickly create polished documentation without starting from scratch.

 Winner: Coda AI stands out with its powerful features, enabling teams to convert complex datasets into actionable insights and streamline large-scale tasks.